02scanks/02scanks/README.md

 I'm a **24-year-old developer** passionate about building **scalable web applications** and **robust backend systems**.
 My focus is on creating clean, reliable software using modern technologies and best practices.

-Currently deep-diving into **networking fundamentals** — working with TCP/UDP protocols and exploring peer-to-peer architectures to build distributed systems from the ground up.

-> *"No gimmicks.
-Just clean code, reliable systems, and constant learning."*

 ---